 Bitbay was founded in 2014 in Poland and has over 800,000 users.
 Last year, the exchange shifted to Malta owing to its more supportive cryptocurrency legislation.
 However, it is not the first company to shy away from XMR trading.
 Coincheck, a Japanese exchange, stopped trading three privacy-centric coins- Zcash, Monero, and Dash in early 2018.
 Coinbase listed Zcash in its UK-focused platform but removed it in August.
 In September, Okex also removed several privacy-coins from its platform.

 Privacy-focused coins obscure user information more than the pseudonymous Bitcoin network.
 Governments often force exchanges to shun their coins because of their anonymity, which could be used by bad actors in the industry for money laundering or terrorism financing.
-Exchanges fear that they will not be able to carry on their operations or face termination of banking services if they do not comply with standard practices.
+Most of the top tier cryptocurrency exchanges fear that they will not be able to carry on their operations or face termination of banking services if they do not comply with standard practices.

 The Financial Action Task Force (FATF), Europol and central bankers around the world do not support privacy coins.
 They argue that these coins can be used for criminal activities.
 However, privacy advocates suggest that these arguments are invalid and that the financial system is designed to make privacy limited, if not impossible.
 Cryptocurrencies are already outside the purview of central banks since they are not controlled by a single entity.